-- Fostering good spirit by being open, welcoming and inclusive.
+Fostering good spirit by being open, welcoming and inclusive.

-- Serving and providing for family and/or community.
+Serving and providing for family and/or community.

-- Decision making through discussion and consensus.
+Decision making through discussion and consensus.

-- Development of skills through observation, mentoring, practice, and effort.
+Development of skills through observation, mentoring, practice, and effort.

-- Working together for a common cause.
+Working together for a common cause.

-- Being innovative and resourceful.
+Being innovative and resourceful.

-- Respect and care for the land, animals and the environment.
+Respect and care for the land, animals and the environment.

 Implementation of Traditional Knowledge and Inuit Qaujimaningit

-local and community based knowledge, ecological knowledge (both traditional and contemporary), which is rooted in the daily life of Inuit people, and has an important contribution to make to an environmental assessment.
+Within its documents and decisions, when the NIRB refers to traditional knowledge and Inuit Qaujimaningit, it is meant to encompass local and community based knowledge, ecological knowledge (both traditional and contemporary), which is rooted in the daily life of Inuit people, and has an important contribution to make to an impact assessment.
 The NIRB requires project proponents to not only incorporate traditional knowledge into the baseline collection and methodologies of resource management, but further outline where management strategies, mitigation and monitoring plans, and/or operational considerations employ values of Inuit Qaujimajatuqangit.